alexfernandez/alexfernandez.github.io/2025/on-art.md

 (They are usually labeled "erotic" but it doesn't fool anyone.)

 ![Detail of two figures in the collegiate church of San Pedro de Cervatos, Spain.
 Source: [Jcdelorge via Jot Down Cultural Magazine](https://www.jotdown.es/2019/08/ruta-por-el-romanico-erotico/).](pics/on-art-cervatos-colegiata.jpg "Two small statues hanging from the church ceiling.
 One depicts a crudely carved woman holding up her legs and displaying her vagina, the other represents a squatting man with an enormous penis poking out.")

+Porn is quite explicit about transmitting feelings, more specifically sexual arousal, so it would meet our definition of art.
+I can hardly recommend anyone to devote their careers to erotic or porn modelling, as it is really limiting artistically.

 ### News